Mutya Buena: 2006–2011: Real Girl, other ventures and musical hiatus

-Following her departure from Sugababes, Buena began working on her debut album in early 2006 after signing with her previous label, Universal Island Records.
-She also contributed vocals to the album Soundboy Rock by Groove Armada.
-The first single to be released in the UK featuring Buena was a ballad duet with George Michael, titled "This Is Not Real Love".
-It was released in November 2006 and reached number 15 in the UK.
-Preceding the album, the title track, "Real Girl", was released in early 2007.
-It reached number 2 in the UK and received a BRIT Award nomination for "Best Single".
-The song samples Lenny Kravitz's song "It Ain't Over 'Til It's Over", and was produced by London-based production company Full Phat.
-"Real Girl" was also featured on the Sex and the City, Vol 2: More Music Soundtrack.
+Following her departure from Sugababes, Buena began working on her debut album in early 2006 after signing with her previous label, Island Records.
+She was featured on a ballad duet with George Michael, titled "This Is Not Real Love", from Michael's greatest hits album Twenty Five (2006).
+It was released in November 2006, reaching number 15 in the UK, and the top ten in Italy and Denmark.
+Her debut solo single, "Real Girl", was released in May 2007.
+It reached number two in the UK, and was shortlisted for "Best British Single" at the 2008 BRIT Awards.
+The song samples Lenny Kravitz's song "It Ain't Over 'Til It's Over", and was produced by London-based production company Full Phat, consisting of Matt Ward and Dean Gillard.
+"Real Girl" was also featured on the Sex and the City, Vol 2: More Music Soundtrack (2008).

+Amy Winehouse (left), Groove Armada (centre), and George Michael (right) are featured on Buena's album Real Girl.

-Buena's debut album, Real Girl, peaked at number 10 on the UK Albums Chart.
-"Song 4 Mutya (Out of Control)", her collaboration with dance duo Groove Armada, was released in the UK in July 2007 peaked at number 8.
-The fourth release from the album was "Just a Little Bit", which reached number 65.
-Buena also collaborated with Amy Winehouse, on a re-working of the track "Be My Baby" by the Ronettes titled "B Boy Baby", which reached number 73 in the UK top 75.
-On 1 October 2007, Buena was nominated for the 2007 British "Music of Black Origin" (MOBO) awards at the O2 Arena in London.
+Buena's debut album, Real Girl, was released on 4 June 2007, and peaked at number 10 on the UK Albums Chart.
+The track "Song 4 Mutya (Out of Control)", her collaboration with dance duo Groove Armada from their album Soundboy Rock (2007), was released in the UK in July 2007.
+It peaked at number eight on the UK singles chart, and spent seven weeks in the top forty.
+The fourth release from Real Girl, "Just a Little Bit", reached number 65 in the UK.
+Buena collaborated with Amy Winehouse, on a re-working of the track "Be My Baby" by the Ronettes titled "B Boy Baby", which reached number 73 in the UK.
+Buena was nominated for the "Best UK Newcomer" award at the 2007 MOBO Awards, which took place on 19 September 2007.

-On 12 February 2008, Buena was dropped by her record label due to poor sales and charting positions from Real Girl and her last two singles, "Just a Little Bit" and "B Boy Baby".
+In December 2007, Real Girl was certified gold by the British Phonographic Industry (BPI), denoting sales of 100,000 copies in the country.
+In February 2008, Buena was dropped by Island Records due to the poor charting positions of her last two singles from Real Girl, "Just a Little Bit" and "B Boy Baby".

 In October 2008, Buena appeared on Alan Carr's Celebrity Ding Dong.
-In January 2009, Buena featured on Asher D's second single "With You", from his album Ashley Walters, as well as the Don-E track "The Time Is Now".
-She also promoted the collaborations "Fallin'" with Agent X and "Give Back" with Tah Mac.
-Buena also joined an array of UK, US and Jamaican artists to feature on the debut single of the London-based urban/funky house production duo, NightShift.
-The song is titled "Can You Persuade Me" and it also features MegaMan (So Solid Crew), DJ Ironik, Sisqó, Tanto Metro & Devonte, TQ, Steelo, Juxci D, J2K, Wretch 32, Sam Obernik and Mr. Vegas.
-After rejection from Buena, the song was then recorded by Pitbull as "I Know You Want Me (Calle Ocho)".